To Take Summer Courses or Not, That Is the Question

 4. Job Opportunities or Free Time in the Summer

-Note: There is a date to drop your summer course if you change your mind after enrolling - pay close attention to this date if you think you might drop your course!
+Note that there is a date to drop your summer course if you change your mind after registering.
+Make sure to review the date if you think you might drop your course.

 Musqueam First Nation land acknowledegement